la-tamas/smart-search/README.md

         npm run start

-This will run the import and the `searchTerm` function once
+This will run the import and the `searchTerm` function once.

-After the first steps, the `searchTerm` function can be runned with
+After the first steps, the `searchTerm` function can be runned with:

+        npm run build

         npm run start

-To run the function with different inputs, modify directly the `inputString` variable in the `index.ts` file.
+To run the function with different inputs, modify directly the `inputString` variable in the `index.ts` file and rerunning the above commands.

 ### Improvements